philberhane/mmart-168-fall2017/hw08/README.md

+## READING RESPONSE

+This week I listened to "Your interview is tomorrow?
+Here's some last minute advice" by the Developer Tea Podcast.
+In a nutshell, the author suggests counter intuitive means to prepare for job interviews.
+Such include thinking about what you're grateful for to put you in a positive state, and using visualization to envision how you'd like to feel during the interview, as well as predict possible objections.
+The overall philosophy in this article is: cramming information last minute, increasing anxiety, losing sleep and being in a bad head space are terrible for interviews.

+This podcast episode suggests that you'll never have a moment of "arrival", and will be constantly learning.
+So instead of stressing over knowing everything, focus on things that will make you an effective communicator.
+This kind of reminds me of what happened to a charismatic buddy of mine.
+During his Twitter job interview, he had a very small grasp of the tasks they'd require for the job, yet somehow nailed the interview.
+After getting the job, he eventually learned everything needed to do his job.

+I strongly agree with this podcast episode.
+There are countless studies that support the effectiveness of positivity and the effectiveness of visualizations.
+This, of course, can be taken too far, to where an individual might focus so much on putting themselves in a positive state that they neglect the technicalities of a job interview, ie not knowing their stuff, failing to proofread their resume, ect.
+But the author counts these technicalities as pre requisites to the interview.

 ## HOMEWORK 8: MORE PRACTICE WITH LOOPS
 > * Due date: Midnight on Wednesday, 10/25 (1 week)
 > * Part I: Setting up your new homework branch